Usability Testing

 5. Good exercise in terms of ROI – Issues and potential problems are highlighted before the product is launched and gets rectified at an earlier stage, which in turn meets the needs and expectations of the users, and develops a successful service, higher customer satisfaction, retention, and repeat business.

-At which phase Usability Testing should be conducted?
+At which phase should usability testing be conducted?

 Usability testing is not something that we do after production before launch.
 It should start well before we begin our work together, and can be continued after the product has been rolled out and when you get a sneaking suspicion that something is off.